CURRICULUM & COURSE INFORMATION

 Additional Information

 Many post-secondary institutions require a second language up to the Grade 11 level for admissions.
-Please check their website.
-For any assistance, please contact the academic advisor.
+Please go to their website.
+For any assistance, please contact the academic counselor.

-The placement process involves a language test done on a specific date.
+The placement process involves a language test done On Wednesday February 21, 2024

-Please complete this form: Language Placement Assessment Registration
+Please complete this form to register: Language Placement Assessment Registration

 FRENCH